 Instead of looking at each individual insurance coverage you need, it might be easier to look at the business owner's policy (BOP) for retail stores like yours.
 A business owner's policy is a bundled policy created especially for people in specific businesses, in this case, retail stores.

 Given that the insurance company has bundled the policies, a business owner's policy is generally noticeably less expensive and covers most of what people in your business -- retail bookstores -- need to have covered.

 Typically, a business owner's policy consists of general liability and property insurance.

 General liability insurance, also known as commercial general liability or business general liability, is one of the coverages which is absolutely key to protecting your bookstore.

-General liability is the policy which will protect you if a customer climbs up on a stepladder to reach a book and falls over, hurting herself or otherwise ends up taking you or your business to court for damages.
-It will pay for court costs, legal fees, and judgement or settlement costs up to your limits.
+General Liability is the policy which will protect you if a customer climbs up on a stepladder to reach a book and falls over, hurting themselves or otherwise ends up taking you or your business to court for damages.
+It will pay for court costs, legal fees, and judgment or settlement costs up to your limits.

 Under most circumstances, property insurance is a "named-peril" coverage, meaning that the only things covered are those specifically mentioned in the policy itself.
 Generally speaking, those include fire, smoke damage, vandalism, and other common risks.

-Sometimes, however, a business owner's policy offers what s called all-risk or "open peril" coverage, though generally speaking, you will have to ask specifically for an all-risk policy as it is not the default.
+Sometimes, however, a business owner's policy offers what is called "all-risk" or "open-peril" coverage, though generally speaking, you will have to ask specifically for an all-risk policy as it is not the default.